espruino/BangleApps/apps/fastload/README.md

 * If Quick Launch is installed it can be excluded from app history
 * Allows to redirect all loads usually loading the clock to the launcher instead
 * The "Fastloading..." screen can be switched off
+* FastLoad into Widget-less uses widget_utils to hide widgets but remain in RAM.

 ## App history